COMP SCI 7007 - Specialised Programming

-Course Code COMP SCI 7007 Course Specialised Programming Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Incompatible Not available to Honours students Restrictions Not available to Honours students Course Description Computational problem-solving with a focus on group learning and practice.
+Course Code COMP SCI 7007 Course Specialised Programming Coordinating Unit Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Incompatible Not available to Honours students Restrictions Not available to Honours students Course Description Computational problem-solving with a focus on group learning and practice.
 Lecture topics cover general solution categories including: brute-force, divide and conquer, dynamic programming, greedy algorithms and search techniques

 Course Coordinator: Dr Mingyu Guo

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 Work effectively in problem-solving teams 2 Develop simple models to solve a variety of real life problems 3 Apply deliberate practice strategies when learning new skills 4 Being proficient of coding and testing simple problems

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.

 The course is designed to develop the following Elements of Competency: 1.1 1.2 1.3 1.4 1.5 1.6 2.1 2.2 2.3 2.4 3.1 3.2 3.3 3.4 3.5 3.6

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge